 The contemporary décor of neutral earth tones — sprinkled with subtle Asian design elements and accents of soft blues and greens and warm, orangey reds — flows through the hotel and its 158 guest rooms and suites.
 Beds are elevated to ensure guests make good use of the view, and to give them the feeling of resting in a (most comfortable) cloud.
 Guests will find a plethora of creature comforts, including goose-down bedding and pillow menus, luxurious bath products by Molton Brown, plush bathrobes, high-definition LCD televisions, interactive entertainment systems and complimentary tea service upon arrival.

-While tourists will benefit from the convenient location — the Mandarin Oriental, San Francisco is walking distance to popular San Francisco attractions, such as Fisherman’s Wharf, Union Square, Chinatown and the Ferry Building — business travelers will enjoy the large working desks, business center and daily newspaper.
+While tourists will benefit from the convenient location — the Loews Regency San Francisco is walking distance to popular San Francisco attractions, such as Fisherman’s Wharf, Union Square, Chinatown and the Ferry Building — business travelers will enjoy the large working desks, business center and daily newspaper.
 There’s even a complimentary house car service … but we can’t think of a reason to leave the hotel.

 You can click on each photo to enlarge.